somanadi/steel-eye/README.md

 4) Launch the sample application as systemd service and testing the sample application from Application server.

 ### 1) Launch the Appication layer of Infrastructure
 Launch 1 Ubuntu 16.04 EC2 Instances which acts as Application Nodes using AWS Web console.
-As of now we are launching only 1 Application server, once the configuration of this complete and tested we will create a Amazon Machine Image(AMI) and launch one more Application server to make to count of server 2.
+As of now we are launching only 1 Application server, once this server is fully configured and tested we will create a Amazon Machine Image(AMI) and launch one more Application server to make to count of Application Server 2.